mthl/guix-artwork/website/drafts/meet-guix-at-fosdem-2022.md

-  - [“_A year of RISC-V adventures: embracing chaos in your software journey_”](https://fosdem.org/2022/schedule/event/riscvadventures/) will be Ekaitz Zarraga’s account of the heroic work porting GNU Guile, stage0, and GNU Mes to RISC-V, which will be instrumental in improving the RISC-V port of Guix.
+  - [“_A year of RISC-V adventures: embracing chaos in your software journey_”](https://fosdem.org/2022/schedule/event/riscvadventures/) will be Ekaitz Zarraga’s account of the work porting GNU Guile, stage0, and GNU Mes to RISC-V, which will be instrumental in improving the RISC-V port of Guix.
   - With [_“Declare All Your Needs — Managing computing environment